 An important and understudied issue related to DTC testing is a potential lack of diagnostic reliability and validity.
-Reliability of the results, such as receiving incorrect or inconclusive results and concerns about collecting specimens appropri-ately, has often been reported with DTC services.
-Other potential service issues that have not been fully documented include whether testing materials/kits arrive to the correct location once purchased; the quality of the shipped samples (which may be affected by transport conditions); and whether results are ever received and, if received, the time from sample collection to reporting of test results.
-Currently, the testing quality and diagnostic reliability remain unclear, and no commercially available assays have a Food and Drug Administration (FDA)-approved/cleared claim for unobserved self-collected specimens in a nonclinical setting.
-The methodology used by the testing laboratory to determine the validity of their collection, transport, and testing processes is often not made public, and obtaining details about internal laboratory validation may be difficult for both consumers and providers.
-The sensitivity and specificity of the assay used are often not available on service Web sites, and when present, it may be difficult for consumers to interpret, particularly in the absence of understanding the entire validation approach.
-This creates uncertainty about performance characteristics for the assay used, which hampers appropriate clinical management of the consumer.
+Reliability of the results, such as receiving incorrect or inconclusive results (18, 25, 26) and concerns about collecting specimens appropriately (18, 26, 27) have often been reported with DTC services.
+Other potential service issues that have not been fully documented include whether testing materials/kits arrive to the correct location once purchased; the quality of the shipped samples (which may be affected by transport conditions); whether results are ever received and if received, the time from sample collection to reporting of test results.
+Currently, the testing quality and diagnostic reliability remains unclear and no commercially available assays have a FDA-approved/cleared claim for unobserved self-collected specimens in a non-clinical setting.
+The methodology utilized by the testing laboratory to determine the validity of their collection, transport, and testing processes is often not made public, and obtaining details about internal laboratory validation may be difficult for both consumers and providers.
+The sensitivity and specificity of the assay utilized is often not available on service websites, and when present, it may be difficult for consumers to interpret, particularly in the absence of understanding the entire validation approach.
+This creates uncertainty about performance characteristics for the assay utilized which hampers appropriate clinical management of the consumer.

 Reporting and taking action on test results is imperative.
 Results must be reported to the consumer in clear language and must include information about the consumers' next steps.
-Nearly 36% of Americans suffer from low health literacy and may be more likely to trust social media and blog posts for health information, which poses a challenge for delivering DTC test results.
-Results of testing for 3 common STIs, chlamydia, gonorrhea, and trichomoniasis, are relatively simple to interpret with positive results requiring treatment and negative results requiring no further evaluation.
+Nearly 36% of Americans suffer from low health literacy (28) and may be more likely to trust social media and blogposts for health information (29), which poses a challenge for delivering DTC test results.
+Results of testing for three common STIs, chlamydia, gonorrhea, and trichomoniasis, are relatively simple to interpret with positive results requiring treatment and negative results requiring no further evaluation.
 However, results for other STIs necessitate interpretation that is often dependent on data from the clinical and medical history.
-For example, interpreting syphilis serologies requires knowledge of sexual history, previous exposures/diagnoses, information about the diagnostic test used, and/or confirmatory test results.
+For example, interpreting syphilis serologies requires knowledge of sexual history, previous exposures/diagnoses, information about the diagnostic test used, and/or confirmatory test results (13).
 In cases where confirmatory tests are not performed, test results may not be interpretable.
-For appropriate clinical management, especially in cases where the recommended treatment may involve injectable medications, direct interaction with a health care provider may be required.
+For appropriate clinical management, especially in cases where the recommended treatment may involve injectable medications, direct interaction with a healthcare provider may be required.

-Finally, communication of these reportable conditions by commercial testing services to public health providers and agencies may be problematic and can result in delayed time to treatment, and missed opportunities for partner services, surveillance, and prevention of community transmission.
-Linkage to care when using these services is difficult to ascertain, and persons may not receive recommended treatment.
-In addition, the process for health care providers to manage results from online test services remains unclear potentially resulting in redundant or unnecessary confirmatory testing.
-This redundant testing to confirm test results may increase cost and time to treatment, thereby reducing the potential benefits from DTC testing.
-Finally, if reporting to public health agencies is delayed or not done, there may be gaps in partner services and treatment, impacting key recommendations for providing quality STI clinical services.
+Finally, communication of these reportable conditions by commercial testing services to public health providers and agencies may be problematic and can result in delayed time to treatment, and missed opportunities for partner services, surveillance, and prevention of community transmission (22).
+Linkage to care when using these services is difficult to ascertain and persons may not receive recommended treatment.
+Additionally, the process for healthcare providers to manage results from online test services remains unclear potentially resulting in redundant or unnecessary confirmatory testing.
+This redundant testing to confirm test results may increase cost and time to treatment thereby reducing the potential benefits from DTC testing.
+Finally, if reporting to public health agencies is delayed or not done, there may be gaps in partner services and treatment, impacting key recommendations for providing quality STI clinical services (30).